 The National Institute however, is more than a provider of postgraduate education programs.
 It is the repository and guardian of the intellectual capital of much of Australia’s Christian education–the fruits of scholarly endeavour in the cause of Christian education for over fifty years.
 Although there is a national office and resource centre, the Institute is spread throughout the national and international Christian education community.
 Qualified lecturers, tutors, and educators are located around Australia and in various parts of the world.

-The Institute produces resources; publishes books and a journal; develops and delivers courses for professional learning; facilitates an educators’ professional body (Christian Educators' Professional Association); contributes to educational debate; encourages educational research; and engages in tertiary collegial interchange.
+Alongside Christian Education National (CEN), the National Institute produces resources; publishes books and a journal; develops and delivers courses for professional learning; facilitates an educators’ professional body (Christian Educators' Professional Association); contributes to educational debate; encourages educational research; and engages in tertiary collegial interchange.

 The National Institute is committed to helping people to think, act, and teach in ways that take serious the public truth of the Christian gospel and its implications for all of life.